crest-summit/summit-docs/docs/Navigation/indicators.md

-**Navigation / Summary View Indicators**
+**Navigation / Indicators**

-# Proposal Summary View Indicators
+# Summary View Indicators
-Within the Summary view for proposals, there are several indicators that will appear in specific circumstances as a quick reference for the User.
+Within the Summary view, there are several indicators that will appear in specific circumstances as a quick reference for the User.

 ### New and Unviewed Proposals
 Within the User’s My Open Proposals, any newly created and unviewed proposals display in bold with a blue bar on the left side of the Summary.
 This indicator only appears in My Open, not All Open or other navigation items.